dhruv-2412/TOTP.ESP8266/README.md

    - Install necessary libraries for TOTP generation and MQTT communication(for totp library use luca dentella and for mqtt library use PubSubClient).

 4. **Code**:
-   - They are provided in the src.
+   - They are provided above in txt format.

 ### MQTT connection